magao-x/MagAOX/setup/RT_install.md

 These steps inspired by: https://gitlab.manjaro.org/packages/community/realtime-kernels/linux416-rt-extramodules/blob/master/nvidia/PKGBUILD but with additions.

 ### 2.1 Shutdown X
-Eventually uou will need to switch to `multi-user.target` to do the install.
+You will need to switch to `multi-user.target` to do the install.
 - Temporary Change:
 From command line:
 ```